 5 – Casinos and gambling.

 Every corner seems to offer a “slot club,” and betting shops abound.
 I’m not into “football” and couldn’t differentiate between Ronaldo and Ronald McDonald for the purpose of betting on a soccer game.
+You can also avail sugarhouse promo code here.
 But if, as do Gabi and I, you enjoy sitting in a chair pushing buttons and sliding to the edge of your seat in hopeful anticipation of setting off a series of bells, whistles, gongs and brilliantly-flashing lights that announce the amazing fact that you’ve won 35 cents, you’ll love it here.
 We do, which in all honesty is why I know how much a taxi ride costs from the Grand Casino to the apartment we’re inhabiting in the center of the city.
 Some of them are miserable, dimly-lit enclaves populated by people losing money, while others are massively brilliant, gorgeous temples of luck populated by people losing money.
 The latter is where we go.
 Fun, fun, fun!

 4 – It’s easy.
 Go ahead.
 Walk.
 Get lost.